enormandeau/stacks_workflow/README.md

 8. TODO

-- Filter VCF on SNPs w/ whitelist or blacklist
+- Filter VCF on SNPs w/ wanted or unwanted list
-- Filter VCF on samples w/ whitelist or blacklist
 - Plot average heterozygozity per sample to remove strange samples
 - Look for patterns of missing data caused by the sequencing (PCAs, heatmaps?)
 - Missing data imputation